Derimarg/note-taker/README.md

   ## Usage

-  This is a open source program, feel free to use it, contact me to request features
+  This is a open source program, feel free to use it, contact me to request features.

 <!-- ROADMAP -->
 ## Roadmap